curedao/docs/README.md

 The platform consists of two primary components:

-* **Open-Source Platform**
+* **Open-Source Core**
-  * The platform primarily consists of user authentication, data owner access controls, data storage, data validation, and an API for storage and retrieval.
+  * It primarily consists of user authentication, data owner access controls, data storage, data validation, and an API for storage and retrieval.
-  * The DAO compensates for platform contributions.
+  * The DAO compensates for core contributions.
 * **Plugin Framework**
   * Plugins provide data import from specific sources, data mapping to various formats, data analysis, data visualization, and notifications.
   * These are either free or monetized by their creator.
-  * Some might be integrated into the platform based on a community voting.
+  * Some might be integrated into the core based on a community voting.

 ![framework diagram](plugins/plugin-marketplace.png)

-### Platform Components
+### Core Components

 #### Data Ingestion API

-The application programming interface (API) includes an OpenAPI specification for receiving and sharing data with the platform database.
+The application programming interface (API) includes an OpenAPI specification for receiving and sharing data with the core database.
 Software development kits (SDK’s) available for 3rd party applications, allow interaction with the API.
 SDK’s lets developers implement automatic sharing options in their applications.

-Separate plugins enables spreadsheet upload/import and scheduled imports from existing third-party APIs.
+Separate plugins enable spreadsheet upload/import and scheduled imports from existing third-party APIs.
 The API connector framework allows the ongoing regular import of user data after a single user authorization.

 #### Data Sources